meenakshik21/password_strength_checker/README.md

 # password_strength_checker
-Basic code to check for password strength checker
+Basic code to check for password strength